internet4000/radio4000/README.md

 This is an Ember.js application scaffolded with ember-cli.

-## How to install
+## How to develop

 Please follow this guide step-by-step to make sure everything works.
 It assumes you're on OS X with node installed.

 ### Install Radio4000 dependencies

-First install Ember CLI, which is used as development server and to build the project.

-`npm install -g ember-cli`

-then clone the project repository and install it
+Make sure Ember CLI is installed globally, then clone this project and install it's dependencies:

 ```
+npm install -g ember-cli
 git clone https://github.com/hugovieilledent/radio4000.git
 cd radio4000
-npm install
-bower install
+npm install; bower install
+ember serve
 ```

-## Watching and testing

-- `ember s`  (short for `ember serve`, opens a dev server at 0.0.0.0:4000)
-- `ember test`

 Also see http://www.ember-cli.com/

-## Updating sprite, new icons - svg only

-- go to public/images/icons
-- open sprite.svg in code editor
-- look how things are made
-- paste in your new svg icon

 ## Building and deploying